 Take a gap year

-Taking a year off before going to college, known as a gap year, could offer your child time to explore her interests before starting a specific educational path.
-During this time, she can volunteer in the community, travel, or work and save money for school.
+Taking a semester or a year off before going to college, known as a gap year, could offer your child time to explore career interests or travel before starting a specific educational path.

 Look to traditional sources